November 19, 2009

 1 teaspoon coarse black pepper

-Cook the bacon until crisp, over medium heat in a large skillet, about 4 minutes.
-Cut the cabbage in half and, with the cut-side down, slice it as coarsely as possible around the core.
-Discard the core.
-Add the cabbage, water, butter, salt, and pepper and saute for 10 to 15 minutes, stirring occasionally, until the cabbage is tender and begins to brighten.
-Do not over cook.
-Serve warm.
+Add the cabbage and onion, water, butter, salt, and pepper and saute for 10 to 15 minutes, stirring occasionally, until the cabbage is tender and begins to brighten.

 1. Yum yum!
 I love cabbage fixed this way!